 In my last post, I described advocacy as giving voice to a cause.
 This could mean homelessness prevention, gun violence prevention, downtown viability.
 The goal of advocacy is to advance the cause, so that it makes progress and increasingly succeeds.
 A fundable goal for advocacy is to build strong networks of support for solutions.
 And a goal for evaluation is to document “signs of progress.”

 One of the big signs of progress is demonstrably expanded and motivated networks of support for solutions to a particular social issue.

-So if our issue is homelessness, for example, and we want to advance solutions that fix the problems of homelessness, one of the big opportunities for investment is to expand and motivate a network of support to help move promising solutions to implementation, and subsequent improvement.
+So if our issue is homelessness, we want to advance solutions that fix the problems of homelessness.
+One of the big opportunities for investment is to expand and motivate a network of support to help move promising solutions to implementation.

 I see it this way: in the world of private and civic support for improved quality of life, an encouraging sign of progress, and therefore an opportunity for further investment, is evidence of more capable, more energized, more informed, more engaged, and more influential networks of support.

 For example, the Minnesota Coalition for the Homeless used grant support from a number of Minnesota-based foundations* to engage two part-time Field Organizers, as well as a Communications Director, a Policy Director, and a Field Director, who worked to achieve this kind of progress:

 Increased the number of key people who know more about and are more sympathetic or supportive about the issue.

 Built new partnerships with newly-informed, energized, creative, capable, and/or connected partners through relationships built on trust.